A. General Terms - applicable to all Accounts

 After the maturity of the Plan or following a partial conversion, retirement income shall be paid to the Annuitant only by way of equal annual or more frequent periodic payments.
 In addition, in accordance with paragraph 146(2)(b.2) of the Income Tax Act (Canada), the aggregate of the periodic payments in a year under an annuity after the death of the Annuitant shall not exceed the aggregate of the payments made in a year before that death.

-If the Annuitant dies prior to the purchase of an annuity, the Issuer shall realize the contributions and interest earned of the Annuitant in the Plan, and subject to the deduction of all proper charges, including income tax, the proceeds of such realization shall be held by the Issuer in trust.
+If the Annuitant dies prior to the purchase of an annuity, the Issuer shall realize the contributions and interest earned by the Annuitant in the Plan, and subject to the deduction of all proper charges, including income tax, the proceeds of such realization shall be held by the Issuer in trust.
 The proceeds shall be paid to the legal personal representatives of the Annuitant upon such representatives furnishing the Issuer with documentation as may be required or as counsel may advise.

 No advantage that is conditional on the existence of the Plan may be extended to the Annuitant or to any person with whom the Annuitant does not deal at arm’s length other than those advantages or benefits which may be permitted under the Income Tax Act (Canada).